-Effective on passage, Section 3 would create the School District Redistricting Task Force.
-The Task Force would be charged with proposing new districts, with district membership of between 4,000-8,000 PreK-12 students.
-The Task Force would propose no more than three new school district boundary options and submit a written report by December 1, 2025, to the House and Senate Committees on Education, the House Committee on Government Operations and Military Affairs, and the Senate Committee on Government Operations.
+Effective on passage, Section 3 creates the School District Redistricting Task Force.
+The Task Force is charged with proposing new districts, with district membership of between 4,000-8,000 PreK-12 students.
+The Task Force will propose no more than three new school district boundary options and submit a written report by December 1, 2025, to the House and Senate Committees on Education, the House Committee on Government Operations and Military Affairs, and the Senate Committee on Government Operations.

-The Task Force would consist of 11 members, including five non-legislative members and six legislative members.
-The non-legislative members would consist of two appointed by the Speaker of the House (one retired or former Vermont superintendent of a supervisory union and one retired or former Vermont school business manager), two appointed by the Committee on Committees (one retired or former Vermont superintendent and one retired or former Vermont school business manager), and one appointed by the Governor (a retired or former Vermont superintendent).
+The Task Force consists of 11 members, including five non-legislative members and six legislative members.
+The non-legislative members consist of two appointed by the Speaker of the House (one retired or former Vermont superintendent of a supervisory union and one retired or former Vermont school business manager), two appointed by the Committee on Committees (one retired or former Vermont superintendent and one retired or former Vermont school business manager), and one appointed by the Governor (a retired or former Vermont superintendent).

-Of the six legislative members, three would be appointed by the Speaker of the House (all current House members and not all from the same political party or school district) and three would be appointed by the Committee on Committees (all current Senators and not all from the same political party or school district).
+Of the six legislative members, three will be appointed by the Speaker of the House (all current House members and not all from the same political party or school district) and three will be appointed by the Committee on Committees (all current Senators and not all from the same political party or school district).

-The Task Force would have the assistance of the Agency of Administration, the ADS' Vermont Center for Geographic Information, and the Department of Taxes.
-The Task Force would be required to contract for facilitation resources and could retain the services of one or more independent third parties to provide additional services as needed.
+The Task Force will have the assistance of the Agency of Administration, the ADS' Vermont Center for Geographic Information, and the Department of Taxes.
+The Task Force will be required to contract for facilitation resources and can retain the services of one or more independent third parties to provide additional services as needed.

-The Task Force members would be eligible for per diems for up to eight meetings.
-The member appointed by the Governor would call the first meeting, which would occur on or before August 1, 2025.
-The Task Force would cease to exist on June 30, 2026.
+The Task Force members are eligible for per diems for up to eight meetings.
+The member appointed by the Governor will call the first meeting, which occurs on or before August 1, 2025.
+The Task Force will cease to exist on June 30, 2026.

-Section 3 would appropriate a total of \$170,000 from the General Fund in fiscal year 2026 for a number of purposes associated with the Task Force: \$50,000 to the Agency of Administration to support the Task Force, including the hiring of one or more facilitation consultants; \$100,000 to ADS for the hiring of one or more consultants; \$10,000 to the Agency of Administration for the per diem and expense reimbursement for the non-legislative members; and \$10,000 to the General Assembly for the per diem and expense reimbursement for the legislative members.
+Section 3 appropriates a total of \$170,000 from the General Fund in fiscal year 2026 for a number of purposes associated with the Task Force: \$50,000 to the Agency of Administration to support the Task Force, including the hiring of one or more facilitation consultants; \$100,000 to ADS for the hiring of one or more consultants; \$10,000 to the Agency of Administration for the per diem and expense reimbursement for the non-legislative members; and \$10,000 to the General Assembly for the per diem and expense reimbursement for the legislative members.